JeffinGBenny/JeffinGBenny/README.md

 ### Hi there 👋

-## I'm a Student Developer
+## I'm a full stack Developer

-- Mainly into App,web deveopment and machine learning
+- Mainly into web, mobile deveopment and machine learning

 ### Contacts: